T-MAE: Temporal Masked Autoencoders for Point Cloud Representation Learning: Method

-\paragraph{Joint Regional Grouping} organizes the 3D spaces into non-overlapping windows.
-Hence, the following attention mechanism only performs with tokens from the same local region.
-The tokens from two frames are jointly considered so that the local windows across the two frames are corresponding.
-As shown in Fig.~\ref{fig:WCA}, all tokens within the same physical window share the same color, indicating that they are assigned to the same group for mutual attention.
+\boldparagraph{$\triangleright$ Joint token grouping} partitions the 3D space into non-overlapping windows and subsequently allocates the token to the corresponding window based on its spatial location.
+The previous frame has been aligned with the current frame and thus the window partition is unified for both frames, which allows the following attention mechanism to perform within each window.
+As shown in Fig.~\ref{fig:WCA}, all tokens within the same physical window share the same colour, indicating that they are assigned to the same group for mutual attention.